Krakor92/some-custom-dataviews/jukebox/README.md

 The `dv.view()` function accept another argument after the path to the folder containing the sources.

-This second argument is an object passed to the view that let you customize what it does.
+In this view, the second argument is an object that let you customize what the view does.
 Here is the syntax:

 ````